No description

 • support: Zammad Kundensupport & Login-Codes 🧾 (updates pending)

-Paid Plan required for SSO
+Paid plan required for SSO

 Coming Soon 🔜

-• sign: Docuseal / Documenso Signaturen 🔏
+• sign: Documenso (hat OIDC im Gegensatz zu Docuseal) Signaturen 🔏

 • design: Penpot Design-Tool 🎨